smysnk/gulp-rev-all/README.md

 # [gulp](https://github.com/wearefractal/gulp)-rev-all [![Build Status](https://travis-ci.org/smysnk/gulp-rev-all.png?branch=master)](https://travis-ci.org/smysnk/gulp-rev-all)

-> Static asset revisioning by appending content hash to filenames: unicorn.css => unicorn-098f6bcd.css,  also fixes references to static assets with each file.
+> Static asset revisioning by appending content hash to filenames: unicorn.css => unicorn-098f6bcd.css, also re-writes references in each file to new reved name.

+This project was forked from [gulp-rev](https://github.com/sindresorhus/gulp-rev) to add reference re-writing functionality.

 Make sure to set the files to [never expire](http://developer.yahoo.com/performance/rules.html#expires) for this to have an effect.